-Yes, a dog bite accident can be a premises liability issue if the dog belonged to the owner of the property where the bite occurred.
+When asking can dog bite accidents be a premises liability, the answer is yes.
+A dog bite accident can be a premises liability issue if the dog belonged to the owner of the property where the bite occurred.
 The dog’s owner can be liable for the harm the dog causes, whether the bite happens on the owner’s property or at another location.

 Dog bite injuries can cause disfigurement, loss of use of body parts, post-traumatic stress disorder (PTSD), and other damages.
 You do not have to take on the dog owner’s insurance company by yourself.